Jailbreaking and Mitigation of Vulnerabilities in Large Language Models: Research Gaps and Future Directions

 \subsection{Emerging Threats and Future Challenges}

-LLM security is evolving rapidly, necessitating proactive exploration of new threats. \cite{Handa2024Jailbreaking} demonstrated that simple word substitution ciphers could bypass alignment mechanisms and safety filters in models such as ChatGPT and GPT-4, underscoring the need for increased robustness and continued research to defend against novel attack strategies.
+LLM security is evolving rapidly, necessitating proactive exploration of new threats.
+Handa et al. \cite{Handa2024Jailbreaking} demonstrated that simple word substitution ciphers could bypass alignment mechanisms and safety filters in models such as ChatGPT and GPT-4, underscoring the need for increased robustness and continued research to defend against novel attack strategies.
+Looking ahead, the convergence of reasoning capabilities, autonomous agency, and multimodal processing in next-generation LLMs will create compounding attack surfaces that cannot be addressed by any single defense mechanism.
+The research community must prioritize integrated security frameworks that combine representation-level interventions (e.g., LLM Salting \cite{LLMSalting2025}), cognitive-inspired reasoning defenses (e.g., SafeBehavior \cite{SafeBehavior2025}), and comprehensive evaluation ecosystems (e.g., TeleAI-Safety \cite{Chen2025TeleAISafety}) to build layered defense architectures capable of adapting to the rapidly evolving threat landscape.